Chernobyl Nuclear Power Plant drone strike: Strike and responsibility

 In the early hours of 14 February 2025, at approximately 1:50 am local time, International Atomic Energy Agency (IAEA) personnel stationed at the Chernobyl site reported hearing an explosion at the New Safe Confinement facility.
 The facility was constructed to prevent the release of remaining radioactivity from the site of the Chernobyl disaster.

-Visual evidence of the strike, shared by President Zelenskyy on social media platform Twitter/X, depicted an intense flash of light emanating from roof of the facility above Reactor 4, followed by a substantial column of smoke rising into the sky.
+Visual evidence of the strike, shared by President Zelenskyy on social media platform Twitter/X, depicted an intense flash of light emanating from the roof of the facility above Reactor 4, followed by a substantial column of smoke rising into the sky.
 Ukrainian emergency services responded promptly to extinguish the resulting fire.

-According to the Security Service of Ukraine (SBU), the drone that conducted the strike was a HESA Shahed 136, an Iranian-designed type of drone.
-Iran supplied such drones to Russia throughout the Russian invasion of Ukraine and its use by Russia was well-documented during the war.
+According to the Security Service of Ukraine (SBU), the drone that conducted the strike was a HESA Shahed 136 (also known by its Russian name of Geran-2), with the SBU publishing photographs of drone fragments recovered at the site.
+The Shahed 136 was an Iranian-designed type of drone; Iran supplied such drones to Russia throughout the Russian invasion of Ukraine and its use by Russia is well-documented during the war.
 The claim was supported by Marcel Plichta of the Centre for Global Law and Governance at the University of St Andrews in Scotland, who added that "Russia frequently uses attacks like this to regain control of the narrative".
-Polish Foreign Minister Radosław Sikorski and the Centre for Eastern Studies also said that a Russian Shahed drone had struck the plant.
+Polish Foreign Minister Radosław Sikorski and the Centre for Eastern Studies (OSW) also said that a Russian Shahed drone had struck the plant.
+So did The New York Times in an article by Kim Barker, as well as Le Monde, France 24, CBC News, the Institute for the Study of War (ISW), Estonian writer and literary scholar Epp Annus in an article published in the academic journal Canadian Slavonic Papers and researchers Chad Michael Briggs and Alketa Bucaj in an article published in the journal Environment, attribute the strike to a Russian drone.
+In an article for the Heinrich Böll Foundation, Ukrainian energy expert and former parliament member Victoria Voytsitska described the drone strike as a deliberate Russian attack.